URL vs URI: Key Difference Between URL and URI

-• The main aim of URL is to get the location or address of a resource whereas the main aim of URI is to find a resource.
+• The main aim of a URL is to get the location or address of a resource, whereas the main aim of a URI is to find a resource.

-• URL is used to locate only web pages, on the other hand, URI in used in HTML, XML and other files.
+• URL is used to locate only web pages; on the other hand, URI is used in HTML, XML, and other files.

 What is the URL?

-A URL is a global address of documents and protocols to retrieve resource on a computer network.
+A URL is a global address for documents and protocols to retrieve resources on a computer network.
 URLs occur most frequently in reference to web pages (HTTP) but can also be used for database access using JDBC, email (mailto), file transfer (FTP), and many other applications.
-The full form of URL is Uniform Resource Locator.
+The full form of the URL is Uniform Resource Locator.

 What is URI?